-During the 2020 year, the Union has experienced a decrease in rental income due to rental relief being provided during COVID-19 to applicable tenants.
-Further, one tenant abandoned the property and did so owning a significant amount of rent, a matter which is still currently being attended to.
+During the 2021 year, the Union has experienced a decrease in rental income due to a difficult rental market.
+Further, one tenant stopped paying rent due to financial difficulties and owed a significant amount of rent.
+Luckily, a writ placed upon the personal sale of his personal property saw the owed monies being collected.